gbechara/gcpdemos/devopsdemo1/lab.md

 ![Architecture of the Demo](https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/slide1.png?raw=true)

 This lab/demo automates essential DevOps steps to support both inner loop for developers and outer loop for DevOps/SRE.
 It provides an example that platform engineering teams can use to boost developer productivity and streamline the inner to outer loop process.
-We will cover essential aspects, some best practices and a automated end-to-end approach for deploying containerized applications to GCP.
+We will cover essential aspects, some best practices and an automated end-to-end approach for deploying containerized applications to GCP.
 Platform engineering teams can then provide this in a self-service tool to developers and ops.
 With pre-configured environments, developers can focus on coding and innovation, accelerating the delivery of high-quality software.

 This is just a lab/demo, and views expressed here are my own.
 A broader coverage of best practices can be found in the  <a href="https://cloud.google.com/architecture/" target="_blank">Cloud Architecture Center</a>.